(Translate this site)

 The last one or two flares had maybe been unnecessary, as both cars ran themselves off the road again at considerable speed, trying to avoid being blown up by imaginary rockets.

-All the video on TV news every night about guided rockets being used in Vietnam probably didn't hurt my gambit either.
+All the video on TV news every night about rockets being used in Vietnam probably didn't hurt my gambit either (this was the early 1970s, after all).

-I avoided letting my tires hit the hot spots as I sped over them: I was afraid they might stick.
+I avoided letting my tires hit the hot spots as I sped over them: I was afraid the flares might stick to them and make them pop.

-Yeah, the pen-flares weren't really much of a threat to anyone the way I'd used them.
-But they offered a nice visual surprise for my purposes.
+Yeah, the pen-flares weren't really much of a threat to anyone, the way I'd used them.
+But they'd offered a nice visual surprise for my purposes.

-I pulled a fast stop and parked beside the road, surveying things.
-For the moment the drivers of both the freshly ditched cars seemed occupied, and their companions with the third down the way watching in uncertainty about what was going to happen next.
+Once at my chosen location, I stopped and parked just off the road, and surveyed the situation.
+For the moment the drivers of both the freshly ditched cars seemed occupied, with their companions with the third down the way watching in uncertainty about what was going to happen next.

 I was hoping at least one of them was radioing all this in to their main body.

-I left Shadow idling and got out, pulling my shotgun free.
+I left Shadow idling to leave open the fast getaway option, and got out, also pulling my shotgun free.
 It had a short slug barrel on it with a rifle-like sight.
 It could shoot scatter shot too of course.

 I usually kept a mix of slugs and shot rounds with the gun.
 This occasion called for slugs.
 I'd preloaded the gun a few minutes before.

-I found a good spot to rest myself and the gun just atop Shadow's driver's side windshield corner post, and took aim at the car I deemed most likely to get moving again any time soon, then blasted a big chunk out of it with a slug.
+I found a good spot to rest myself and the gun against Shadow's driver's side, and took aim at the car I deemed most likely to get moving again any time soon; then blasted a big chunk out of it with a slug.

 Or tried to anyway.
 My target was somewhat further out than I usually practiced with my Remington and slugs.

-I practice fired slugs much more often than shot.
+I practice fired slugs quite a bit.
 I liked to cut down small trees with them, among other things.

 A 12 gauge slug is a pretty big and robust shell.

 My first, then second slugs missed, due to me getting accustomed to the new range.
-After that though all my shots but one would be more or less on target.
+Then I did better (at least for targets in range).

 The sole occupant of my first target vehicle immediately took cover when they realized I was shooting at them.
 The sound of the shots alerted the others to do likewise.